Parking Procedures at Rhode Island College

-- No overnight parking is allowed except in parking lots L (for resident students only) and M (for police personnel only).
-If overnight parking is needed, students and faculty must first check with Campus Police.
+- No overnight parking is allowed except in parking lot L (for resident students only).
+If overnight parking is needed, students, faculty and staff must first check with Campus Police.

 - Any non-resident student staying overnight in a residence hall must obtain a visitor's tag at Campus Police located in The Welcome Center.